lbechberger/ReinforcementLearning_SS23/labs/2_dynamic_programming/description.md

 ```

 This will give you for a given state `s` and action `a` all possible next states, the transition probability and the associated reward.

+- Hint #2: implement the policy evaluation and the policy update as two separate helper functions
+- Apply the algorithm to an initial random policy.